stoplightio/studio/docs/writing-tech-docs/getting-started.md

 ## 6. Publishing (Web App Only)

 > Publishing is only available in the web app.

-For information on how to publish documentation
+Move on to the [next article for help documentation on the publishing process]().